From equality to diversity -- bottom-up approach for hierarchy growth: Introduction

 \section{Introduction}

-Hierarchical structures are abundant in our natural, social and technological environments \cite{pumain,met1,met2,prot1,prot2,prot3,inter,www,soc1,soc2,soc3,soc4}.
-In fact the concept of hierarchy \cite{pumain4} is used to describe such diverse properties of complex structures as: $(i)$ ordering of system elements according to increasing or decreasing values of selected variable \cite{pumain4,pumain6}, e.g. sizes of cities or ages of people (order hierarchy); $(ii)$ inclusion relations in nested topologies \cite{simon1,simon2}, e.g. faculties include institutes, institutes include labs (inclusion hierarchy); $(iii)$ emergence of higher level structures due to interactions between elements at lower levels \cite{simon1,simon2,anderson2,holland}, e.g. cells building organs and organs building animals (level hierarchy); $(iv)$ controlling members at lower hierarchy levels by elements at higher levels e.g. controlling lower managers by higher managers (control hierarchy).
+Hierarchical structures are pervasive in our natural, social and technological environments \citep{pumain,zafeiris2017we,dominance, met1,prot1,www,soc1,soc4,huamnhier}.
+The concept of hierarchy \citep{pumain4} encompasses several distinct properties of complex structures: $(i)$ the ordering of system elements according to increasing or decreasing values of a selected variable \citep{pumain4,pumain6}, such as city size or human age (order hierarchy); $(ii)$ inclusion relations in nested topologies \citep{simon1,simon2}, as seen in academic structures where faculties contain institutes, which in turn contain laboratories (inclusion hierarchy); $(iii)$ the emergence of higher-level structures through interactions between lower-level elements \citep{simon1,simon2,anderson2,holland}, e.g. cells forming organs and organs forming animals (level hierarchy); and $(iv)$ the control of lower-level members by higher-level elements, as observed in management structures (control hierarchy).

-It seems that different kinds of the above mentioned hierarchical systems appear for different reasons \cite{pumain}.
-For example it is believed that the control hierarchy when it is represented by social heterogeneity allows a more efficient division of various tasks/roles among community members and leads to their expertise \cite{vicsek}.
-Of course, the structure of biological or social groups is neither "flat" nor static; the topology of real systems is prone to change in time - even in the absence of external stimuli.
-It follows one tries to model the hierarchy emergence taking into account different possible scenarios of system dynamics and one of important issues are {\it initial conditions}.
-For example we can imagine that a hierarchically ordered community has been created {\it bottom-up} i.e. the initial state corresponded to a homogeneous phase \cite{bonabeau}.
-The opposite case is a {\it top-down} evolution when the starting point is a charismatic leader \cite{kac1,kac2,kac3} who is the highest (and permanent) authority for the growing community formed from this initial root \cite{pre}.
+These different kinds of hierarchical systems arise for different reasons \citep{pumain}.
+For example, the control hierarchy, especially when expressed as social heterogeneity, facilitates efficient division of tasks / roles among community members and encourages specialization \citep{vicsek}.
+Crucially, the structure of biological and social groups is neither flat nor static, evolving over time even in the absence of external stimuli.
+As a consequence, when modelling the emergence of hierarchies, we must consider different scenarios of system dynamics, with {\it initial conditions} playing a pivotal role.
+Two contrasting scenarios are particularly noteworthy: {\it bottom-up} formation \citep{bonabeau,cedric,ieee}, where the initial state is a homogeneous phase, and {\it top-down} evolution, where development begins with a charismatic leader \citep{kac1,kac2,kac3} who serves as the highest (and permanent) authority for the growing community \citep{pre}.